 Although Warsaw’s mayor quickly hit back at the attack, Kaczynski’s comments were then amplified and echoed by many party loyalists, the Catholic Church or the government-appointed children’s ombudsman, who argued the declaration “imposes an ideology affirmed by only a narrow social group on all parents”.

 Former right-wing politician Roman Giertych also warned that Rafal Trzaskowski’s move was a “terrible mistake” that provided the ruling party with a golden opportunity to motivate its troops ahead of key elections: “Ideological subjects dividing the [opposition] are the last hope of PiS to hang on to power”.

 As Jan Cienski wrote in Politico, “igniting a culture war over gay rights carries political risks and benefits”: “It helps cement the party’s control over the right wing of Polish politics [and] echoes the party’s successful play on fears of foreigners during the 2015 parliamentary election”.
 It also presents a significant challenge to the opposition, which remains divided, including since the launch of a new progressive party by openly gay mayor Robert Biedron.

-According to a Pew Research Center study, 50% of young Polish adults oppose allowing gay and lesbians to marry legally (compared to 18% in the Czech Republic and 42% in Slovakia, but over 60% in the Baltic countries, Ukraine, Romania and Bulgaria).
+According to a Pew Research Center study, 50% of young Polish adults oppose allowing gay and lesbians to get legally married (compared to 18% in the Czech Republic and 42% in Slovakia, but over 60% in the Baltic countries, Ukraine, Romania and Bulgaria).
 And according to a recent poll, 56% of Poles are in favor of civil partnerships for same-sex couples, while 41% support marriage rights, an all-time high in Catholic Poland.

 The European elections in May are seen as an important test before the Polish parliamentary elections to be held at the end of the year.